 Pedestrian Accident Lawyer

-Drivers must obey traffic rules, including yielding to pedestrians when they have the right-of-way.
-Unfortunately, pedestrian accidents occur because drivers either don’t see people crossing streets, or they don’t understand who has the right-of-way.
+Drivers must obey traffic rules, including yielding to pedestrians who have the right-of-way.
+Unfortunately, pedestrian accidents still occur when drivers either don’t see people crossing streets, or they don’t understand who has the right-of-way.

 If you were injured in a pedestrian accident that wasn’t your fault, talk to a pedestrian accident lawyer to find out if you have a case.
-We have helped thousands and know that when there are serious injuries, immediate action should be taken.
-Right now we are here to help you.
-Call William Mattar Law Offices at (844) 444-4444 24 hours a day, or fill out a free initial consultation form.
+We have helped thousands of injury victims and know that when there are serious injuries, immediate action should be taken.
+At William Mattar law offices, we are here to help injured pedestrians 24 hours a day.
+Give us a call at (844) 444-4444, or fill out our free initial consultation form.

 A New York personal injury lawyer can help you understand all pedestrian laws that may be relevant to your case.
-The New York State Vehicle and Traffic Law includes various provisions designed to protect motorists and pedestrians on the state’s roadways, including:
+The New York State Vehicle and Traffic Law includes various provisions designed to protect motorists and pedestrians on the state’s roadways.
+These provisions include:

 - Pedestrians are subject to traffic control signals, signs, and pavement markings when crossing streets.